poap-xyz/sane-data/README.md

     - granular access tokens _expire_, so make sure you keep that in account (hopefully npm optioanlly changes this soon)
 2. Add it as a Github Actions secret with the name `NPM_ACCESS_TOKEN`
 3. New versions are deployed when you push code with a new `version` in `package.json`
+    - It's recommended to use strict [Semver](https://semver.org/) for this
 4. Change the `package.json` fields: `name`, `description`, `author`, and `license` as you see fit
 5. Disable package fields that are not useful to your project
     - Browser module: remove `package.module` and `package.exports.node`